 Get Outside Alliance is a nonprofit organization that aims to build advocates for the parks within the Texas Park and Wildlife Department through impactful volunteer opportunities.

-Currently, the Get Outside Alliance team is composed of three Houston-based volunteer founders with little expertise, time, and resources to develop tools that provide in-depth data that let them identify and recruit volunteers.
+Currently, the Get Outside Alliance team is composed of three Houston-based volunteer founders with little expertise, time, or resources to develop tools that will in turn provide them with the in-depth data that they need in order to identify and recruit volunteers.
 Without the tools, the Get Outside Alliance team would not be able to scale and continue to create advocates for the Texas State Park and Wildlife System.

 1.2 Project Description: